 You can use the Country filter to narrow the selection.

 Specify these connection details:

-- Name your connection – The name of your VXC to be shown in the Megaport Portal.
+- Connection Name – The name of your VXC to be shown in the Megaport Portal.
 (Tip – match this to the VXC name on the next screen for easy mapping.)

 - Rate Limit – This is the speed of your connection in Mbps.
 Accepted values range from 1 Mbps to 5 Gbps in 1 Mbps increments.
 Note the sum of all hosted virtual VXCs to a service can exceed the Port capacity (1 or 10 Gbps, or 100 Gbps in some locations) but the total aggregate will never burst beyond the Port capacity.

 Preferred A-End VLAN – Optionally, specify an unused VLAN ID for this connection.
 This must be a unique VLAN ID on this Port and can range from 2 to 4093.
 If you specify a VLAN ID that is already in use, the system displays the next available VLAN number.
 The VLAN ID must be unique to proceed with the order.
 If you don’t specify a value, Megaport will assign one.

 Alternatively, you can click Untag to remove the VLAN tagging for this connection.
 The untagged option limits you to only one VXC deployed on this Port.
 (The VLAN for the AWS side termination will be automatically allocated and will not impact your Megaport details.)

 Private – Access private AWS services such as a VPC, EC2 instances, load balancers, RDS DB instances, on private IP address space.

 Public – Access public AWS services such as Amazon Simple Storage Service (S3), DynamoDB, CloudFront, and Glacier.
 You’ll also receive Amazon’s global IP prefixes (approximately 2,000 prefixes).